danielhugh/reddit-viewer/README.md

 ### Development mode

-To start the Figwheel compiler, navigate to the project folder and run the following command in the terminal:
+To start developing navigate to the project folder and run the following command in the terminal:

 ```
-lein figwheel
+clj -M:dev:shadow-cljs watch app
 ```

-Figwheel will automatically push cljs changes to the browser.
-Once Figwheel starts up, you should be able to open the `public/index.html` page in the browser.
+Browser to http://localhost:8080 to view the running app.

 ### REPL

-The project is setup to start nREPL on port `7002` once Figwheel starts.
+The project is setup to start nREPL on port `7002`.
-Once you connect to the nREPL, run `(cljs)` to switch to the ClojureScript REPL.

 ### Building for production

+Create the release build:

 ```
-lein clean
-lein package
+clj -M:shadow-cljs release app
 ```